 Depending on the severity of your citation, you might be able to attend driving school to reduce the impact of your speeding ticket.
 This alternative means you won’t lose driver’s license points although the speeding violation remains on your driving record.

-It's likely your insurance rates will still increase, even if you go to driving school (mine did).
+It’s likely your insurance rates will still increase, even if you go to driving school (mine did).
+It will also limit the effectiveness of shopping around rates for a new auto insurance policy.

 In some cases, you can opt for school without attending court.
 You will need to complete driving school by a certain deadline to avoid additional penalties.